michaelttran/greenhouse-scraper/README.md

 - Filter the titles you want with `allowlist_job_titles` and `block_list`
 - Filter the locations you want in `allowlist_locations`

+- `find_greenhouse_partners.py` -> Scrapes through their partners, checks if the partner has a job page on Greenhouse with a 200 status, creates a list
+- `runner.py` -> Hits the partners' job page and parses through the page to filter for specific roles and locations

 ----------------------
 ## Installation